All Episodes

 Yeah, funding through March of 2008.

-This this is this is a pull-out date.
+This is a pull-out date.

-This this is not funding the troops.
+This is not funding the troops.

-This is, and note, it's an election year 2008.
+This is, and note it's an election year 2008.

 What's the headline?